cloudinary-community/gatsby-source-cloudinary/README.md

 🖼 Compatible with gatsby-plugin-image.

-## 🐢 Are you wasting your user's time with JPEGs?

-🏃‍♀️ Imagine serving AVIF.
-Or WebP?
-Imagine serving the most modern image format your user's browser can support on her device.
+🦄 Automagically serves the most modern image format your user's browser can support on her device.
+Like AVIF or WebP!

 ## 1. Install plugin 🦄